mathematiger/Hands_on_GraphXAI/README.md

 1. Explore different explainers on different motif-datasets and compare them to the ground-truth motif

-2. Challenge: Given a trained GNN on a graph and some explainers, find out, what nodes in the graph are in the classes 0,1,2 (Class 3 is the class of all other nodes).
+2. Challenge: Given a trained inductive GNN on a motif-dataset, reconstruct the original motif.

-3. Challenge: Given a trained inductive GNN on a motif-dataset, reconstruct the original motif.
+3. Experiment: Here you can create simple Class Expressions and calculate fidelity of this CE, as well as the GNN-Output of the corresponding graphs.

 ## Initialization